johnelder/RepelAura/README.md

-# RestrictedAura
+# RepelAura
 **Description:**

 **Tested On:** Spigot 1.13.1

 ## Commands

-Aliases: /restrictedaura or /raura or /raa
+Aliases: /RepelAura or /raura or /raura
-- /raa create <range> - Creates a new restricted area around you.
+- /raura create <range> - Creates a new restricted area around you.
-- /raa delete - Deletes your current aura.
+- /raura delete - Deletes your current aura.
-- /raa disable - Disabled your aura allowing everyone in.
+- /raura disable - Disabled your aura allowing everyone in.
-- /raa enable - Re-enables your aura.
+- /raura enable - Re-enables your aura.
-- /raa trust <player name> - Allows a specific player into your aura.
+- /raura trust <player name> - Allows a specific player into your aura.
-- /raa untrust <player name> - Removes a player from the trusted list.
+- /raura untrust <player name> - Removes a player from the trusted list.
-- /raa trustlist - Displays a list of all players that you have allowed in.
+- /raura trustlist - Displays a list of all players that you have allowed in.
-- /raa reload - Reloads the configuration file.
+- /raura reload - Reloads the configuration file.

 ## Permissions